aendeavor/operating-systems-and-security-tud/fork-exec/zombies/README.md

 # Zombie Processes

-The main difference here is that we're just `sleep`ing in the parent while out child executes anbd finishes.
+The main difference compared to the introductory example is that we're just `sleep`ing in the parent while our child executes and actually finishes.
 As we're **not** waiting for it, the child will remain in this exited status and become a _zombie_.

 ## What's a zombie?